stley/tdialogs/README.md

 ```

 # Introduction
-As stated above, tdialogs is a PawnPlus-powered library that can be used to handle dialog responses asynchronously in single PAWN functions.
+As stated above, tdialogs is a PawnPlus-powered library that can be used to handle dialog responses asynchronously in a single PAWN function.
 Here's a quick example.
 ```pawn
 MyCoolFunction()
 {